mtumilowicz/scala-http4s-zio-doobie-workshop/README.md

         * http4s
         * doobie
     * show how to model domain with effects
-* workshop plan
-    task: implement other endpoint (get / create) for Products
+* workshop task: implement other endpoint (get / create) for Products

 ## introduction
 * functional programs do not interact with the external world directly